2007 European heatwave

-The 2007 European heat wave affected most of Southern Europe and the Balkans.
-The phenomenon began affecting Italy and Turkey on 17 June and expanded into Greece and the rest of the Balkans, Hungary and Ukraine on 18 June.
+The 2007 European heat wave affected most of Southern and the Southeastern Europe.
+The phenomenon began affecting Italy and Turkey on 17 June and expanded into Greece and the neighbouring countries, all the way to Hungary and Ukraine on 18 June.
 The costs of the heat wave were estimated at 2 billion euros.

 April 2007

 Mainz, Germany recorded an average high of 22.4 C for April, the strongest deviation (+6.2 C-change) from the 1989-2018 average of any month.
 It was also the first calendar month without any measured precipitation since February 1959.
 A high of 29.4 C was reached on 14 April.